vmware-archive/ciborg/README.md

 # License

-Lobot is MIT Licensed and © Pivotal Labs.
+Ciborg is MIT Licensed and © Pivotal Labs.
 See LICENSE.txt for details.